Premium

 US attempts to prevent the situation in the sub-continent from deteriorating further will get another chance when Secretary of Defence Donald Rumsfeld and Defence Minister George Fernandes come across each other in Singapore later this month.

 Rumsfeld and Fernandes are scheduled to be in Singapore for the first IISS Asia Security Conference, which gets underway May 31; Rumsfeld has already confirmed his participation.
-The three-day conference, organised by the International Institute for Strategic Studies (IISS), will bring together 15 defence ministers of the Asia-Pacific region, European defence officials, members of the US Congress and leading independent analysts.
+The three-day conference, organised by the International Institute for Strategic Studies IISS, will bring together 15 defence ministers of the Asia-Pacific region, European defence officials, members of the US Congress and leading independent analysts.

 The heat is on

-PM likely to go to the Valley, Jammu, next week, Manali visit deferred
+8226; PM likely to go to the Valley, Jammu, next week, Manali visit deferred

-US State Dept statement asks India, Pak to hold talks
+8226; US State Dept statement asks India, Pak to hold talks

-10 Pak soldiers killed in firing
+8226; 10 Pak soldiers killed in firing

-Pak vows to retaliate with “equal or more steps”
+8226; Pak vows to retaliate with 8220;equal or more steps8221;

-Musharraf calls all military personnel to Army HQs
+8226; Musharraf calls all military personnel to Army HQs

 Pakistan, which is not a dialogue partner in the ASEAN, has not been invited.
-Loosely modelled on the annual Wehrkunde meeting in Munich involving a principally trans-Atlantic group, the IISS conference is likely to have sessions devoted to current events, US security policy in the Asia-Pacific, China’s security and defence priorities, regional security issues and Europe and Asian security.
+Loosely modelled on the annual Wehrkunde meeting in Munich involving a principally trans-Atlantic group, the IISS conference is likely to have sessions devoted to current events, US security policy in the Asia-Pacific, China8217;s security and defence priorities, regional security issues and Europe and Asian security.

-Narain leads a 14-member delegation which includes additional secretary (MoD) Ajay Prasad, Joint Secretary (Americas) Jayant Prasad and Defence officials.
+Narain leads a 14-member delegation which includes additional secretary MoD Ajay Prasad, Joint Secretary Americas Jayant Prasad and Defence officials.

 Latest Comment